Australian Broomrape (the good one)

 Turns out, I’m not the only one who has misidentified Broomrapes.
 This is from the Summer 2020/21 Weed Spotter Newsletter: https://agriculture.vic.gov.au/support-and-resources/newsletters/weed-spotters

-Branched broomrape Orobanche ramosa is an unusual State prohibited weed because it is Victoria’s only declared parasitic plant.
-Parasitic plants do not photosynthesise and can only survive by extracting all their required nutrients and water through attaching to the roots of susceptible host plants.
-Branched broomrape parasitises a range of species in Australia from several plant families, including native plants, commercial species (crops and pasture plants) and weeds.
+Branched broomrape Orobanche ramosa is a State prohibited weed in Victoria’s .
+Branched broomrape is a significant pest and parasitises a range of species in Australia from several plant families, including native plants, commercial species (crops and pasture plants) and weeds.
+It is yet to be found in Victoria.

 First published 2 November 2020